Agnibha-31/DO-Automation-IoT/README.md

 ### Current export limitations

-- The backend’s analytics builder looks up internal field names after the dataset has already been converted to human-readable column names.
+- The backend’s analytics builder looks up internal field names after the tabular records have already been converted to human-readable column names.
 As a result, requested analytics summaries can be empty.
 - includeCharts is passed by the UI but ignored by the backend; exported files do not contain charts.
 - Demo mode produces JSON only when JSON is selected.
 Other demo selections are generated as CSV content, even if the interface uses another filename extension.
 - PDF includes only the first 200 raw rows as a preview.